JeansLli/Bimodules/README.md

 For example:
 ```
-./bimodules_quantization 20 20 1 ../../data/function_rips_with_threshold_1000_1.scc
+./bimodules_quantization 20 20 1 ../../data/function_rips_GMM.txt
 ```

 After running the code, we can visualize the result using
 ```
 python visualize_barcodes.py --input  ./result/dim_0_barcodes_1025.txt
 ```
-In the file `visualize_barcodes.py`, you can set different modes of visualization.
+In the file `visualize_barcodes.py`, different modes of visualization could be set.

-If you want to visualize the result dynamically, you can try
+You can also try to visualize the result dynamically:
 ```
 python visualize_barcodes_mouse_move.py --input ./result/dim_0_barcodes_121575.txtt
 ```